-Due to the very low numbers of Pupil premium children in each year group, pupils' results and progress are not reported here due to confidentiality.
+Due to the very low numbers of Pupil Premium children in each year group, pupils' results and progress are not reported here due to confidentiality.
 All attainment and progress is discussed and shared with the teachers and the School Governors.
+Not all of our PP children are with us from Yr R to Yr 6, some join mid KS2.